Aug 02, 2019 · 6 min read

 Facial misting sprays are a soothing treat for dry, flaky, or easily irritated skin.
 It also can be incredibly soothing/cooling on sunburnt skin.
 Spray a spritz or two before applying moisturizer to help lock in more water.
 Brands like Evian and Avene sell water sprays for the face, but you can make your own with a spray bottle + mineral water.

 If you’re prone to dry skin caused by air travel, doing a sleeping mask in-flight can help!
 Sleep masks (or “sleep packs”) that have sodium hyaluronate and butylene glycol can be ultra-hydrating, helping to reinforce your skin’s natural moisture barrier.
-I just did a review of some of my favorite non-comedogenic face masks for dry skin, so check that out if you need product recs!

 I don’t know about you, but for me, eating is half the fun of going on a trip.
 So while I’m the last person who’d tell you “watch what you eat,” particularly on your vacation.
 But if you find there’s a correlation between a change in diet and a change in your breakouts, being discerning about the snacks we grab while out and about can make a difference for our hormones and skin.